Palo Alto station: Modern changes

 Intercity service to Palo Alto lasted until May 1, 1971, when Amtrak took over service from the private railroads.
 The San Francisco–Monterey Del Monte was discontinued, while the San Francisco–Los Angeles Coast Daylight was rerouted via Oakland.
 SP Peninsula Commute local service (renamed Caltrain in 1985) continued to stop at Palo Alto.
 In 1982, the station building was refurbished and landscaping was added.
+AC Transit began operating service between Union City station and Palo Alto station over the Dumbarton Bridge – later branded Dumbarton Express – on September 10, 1984.
 The station was added to the National Register of Historic Places as an example of the Streamline Moderne style on April 18, 1996.

 In April 1999, the former baggage building was converted into a free staffed bike station with 80 spaces.
 It was closed on October 27, 2004, for asbestos removal as part of a $1.2 million renovation of the station buildings.
 The bicycle station reopened on February 27, 2007, as a paid and unstaffed facility with 96 spaces.

 The bus plaza adjacent to the station building was renovated in 2005.
 From 2008 to 2009, Caltrain constructed the $35 million Palo Alto Stations Improvement Project at the Palo Alto and California Avenue stations.
 At Palo Alto, the northern underpass was modified to make it accessible, allowing the nearby pedestrian level crossing to be closed.
 The platforms (shortened significantly since the station was built) were rebuilt and lengthened.
 New lighting, shelters, and message signs were installed.
 Palo Alto is the second-busiest Caltrain station after San Francisco, averaging 7,764 weekday boardings by a 2018 count.

 Future plans

 A 2007 city report called for additional expansion and renovation of the station area in conjunction with the California High-Speed Rail project.
 The rail line would be widened to four tracks with two island platforms—an additional northbound track would be built east of the existing northbound platform, and a replacement southbound platform would be built between two southbound tracks.
 University Avenue would be split into a one-way pair flanking a new city park.
 The bus plaza would gain a western entrance with direct access to El Camino Real.
 In 2013, the Santa Clara Valley Transportation Authority proposed relocating the bus plaza onto both sides of University Avenue.

-Among the possibilities being considered for eliminating grade crossings in Palo Alto is a long tunnel under the downtown area.
+Among the possibilities being considered for eliminating grade crossings in Palo Alto were a viaduct, a trench, and long tunnel under the downtown area.
+In April 2024, the town narrowed these to a vehicle underpass and a partial raising of the tracks.